lujjjh/LitoMusic/README.md

 ## Downloads

-> NOTE: If Windows Defender complaints that this is a malware, it's a false positive.
+> NOTE: Windows Defender might say the pre-compiled binary is a malware.
+It's just a false positive.
-> I believe code signing would solve this issue; however, [the price](https://www.google.com/search?q=code+signing+certificates+price)
+> Code signing could solve this issue; however, [the price](https://www.google.com/search?q=code+signing+certificates+price)
 > is not friendly to an open source developer.
->
-> If you are concerned about it, feel free to [build it on your own machine](#build).
+If you are concerned about it, please feel free to [build it on your own machine](#build).

-Pre-releases are available [here][releases].
+Pre-compiled binaries are available [here][releases].

 ## Features